 Learn, Know and Find The Thermocline

 I’ve talked about thermoclines extensively in the past.
 The “thermocline 101″ version is that when water temperatures rise a layer of water forms at the bottom of lakes and reservoirs that has little to no oxygen.
-Lakes and reservoirs will separate in three layers based on water temperature and the bottom layer is what I like to all the “dead zone”.
+Lakes and reservoirs will separate into three layers based on water temperature and the bottom layer are what I like to call the “dead zone”.

 It’s possible to catch fish in these areas but generally not going to be the most productive technique to use or area to fish.

 Rule number one of fishing is to trust your sonar (when fishing from a boat).
-If you see fish in the “dead zone” then by all means, try to fish it.
-If you are fishing from a boat with no sonar, don’t know how to read sonar, or fishing from the shore than just stay in depths that are above the thermocline, you’ll catch more fish.
+If you see fish in the “dead zone” then, by all means, try to fish it.
+If you are fishing from a boat with no sonar, don’t know how to read sonar, or fishing from the shore then just stay in depths that are above the thermocline, you’ll catch more fish.